It just might be the holy grail of programming languages.

 Python can be used for a lot of different things other than just building applications.
 Take web scraping for example.
 However, Python is commonly used for machine learning and predictive modeling.
 The general language can solve mathematical equations and save data, making it especially useful for academics and data scientists.

 Why you should learn Python

 First and foremost, Python is open source and free to learn.
 It closely resembles the English language in order to emphasize readability.
 Python is the fourth most-used programming language, a rating that is highly attributed to its accessibility and ease-of-use.

-Python has a set of rules known as PEP 8.
-This style guide levels the playing field for novice and expert programmers, which means that every Python script will be easy to read and look fairly similar.
+The languages has a set of rules known as PEP 8.
+This style guide levels the playing field for novice and expert Python developers, which means that every script will be easy to read and look fairly similar.

 Using basic Python syntax

 Syntax refers to the set of rules mentioned above.
 Let’s create and run a simple Python script using the basic print command.
 Before we start, make sure to download the latest version of Python (Python 3.7.3 as of this article’s publish date) from https://www.python.org.

 Note: I’m using a Mac for this example.
 The sample code will be the same on a Windows or Linux but the applications used may vary.